iBelieve/qclassgen/README.md

     cp test.cpp build/test.cpp

 `build/test.h` and `build/test.cpp` will be the actual code used by `moc`.
-Make sure you add `build` to your list of include directories, and add `build.test.cpp` to the list of source files.
+Make sure you add `build` to your list of include directories, and add `build/test.cpp` to the list of source files.